 The benefits of green tea are many, longevity is also one of the same benefits.
 Green-tea can prevent many diseases by increasing immunity.
 As we mentioned above, green tea can help in the prevention of diseases such as bone problems, cancer and diabetes.
 On the other hand, according to an American study, caffeine intake can also cause many physical problems.
 According to research, excessive intake of caffeine can also increase the risk of sleep problems, restlessness, lack of calcium in the body and fractures.

 A study conducted on mice found that polyphenols present in Green-Tea produce antidepressant effects.
 Its antidepressant properties may prove beneficial in stress conditions.
 On the other hand, the caffeine present in green tea can also play an important role in the treatment of stress.
+It increases mental performance and makes brain cells active.
+As a result, stress reduces and you feel relaxed.

 For Glowing Skin

+Along with health, green tea also has benefits for the skin.
+Making green tea a part of your daily routine can work wonders and bring glow to your skin.
 Green tea contains Vitamin E and Vitamin B2 which helps in maintaining skin health.
 Vitamin B2 helps to keep the skin young and firm, while vitamin E helps in developing new skin cells and also makes the skin soft and shiny.

 Boost Immune System